-One of the reasons that the highly successful TV series, Doctor Who has lasted nearly 50 years is an ingenious plot devise: Regeneration.
+One of the reasons that the highly successful TV series, Doctor Who has lasted over 50 years is an ingenious plot devise: Regeneration.
 Not only does it allow for the replacement of the actor, but also injects new life into the show, with a new take on the character.

 Each subsequent Doctor is the same, but different, keeping the show familiar and comfortable, yet fresh and exciting as it forges ahead on its long time journey.
 With an altered personality as well as a revamped look, and wardrobe, the Doctor takes on a variety of new challenges while continuing to grow as a character.